 On November 29, 2018, the District issued \$3,055,000 General Obligation (Limited Tax Convertible to Unlimited Tax Bonds, Series 2018A ("Series 2018A Bonds") and \$534,000 Subordinate General Obligation Limited Tax Bonds, Series 2018B ("Series 2018B Bonds"), for the purpose of financing paying or reimbursing public improvements and paying the cost of issuance of the Bonds, and, with respect to the Series 2018A Bonds only, funding a reserve fund and funding capitalized interest.
 The Series 2018A Bonds bore interest at the rate of 5.875%, payable semiannually on each June 1 and December 1, commencing on June 1, 2019.
 The Series 2018B Bonds bore interest at the rate of 8.0%, payable annually on December 15, commencing on December 15, 2019, to the extent that Subordinate Pledged Revenue is available.
-The Series 2018A Bonds were subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$1,000, in any order of maturity and in whole or partial maturities, commencing on December 1, 2023, upon payment of par, accrued interest, and a redemption premium that ranges between 0% and 3%.
+The Series 2018A Bonds were subject to a mandatory sinking fund redemption commencing on December 1, 2022 and were subject to redemption prior to maturity, at the option of the District, as a whole or in integral multiples of \$1,000, in any order of maturity and in whole or partial maturities, commencing on December 1, 2023, upon payment of par, accrued interest, and a redemption premium that ranges between 0% and 3%.